pennyplayer/pennyplayer.github.io/_posts/2022-01-21-find-next-sat-pass.markdown

 * I've found the pyorbital function get_next_passes to be quite unreliable, with it returning a different number of upcoming passes every time I run it.

-Apparently [thorsteinssonh](google.com) has the same problem in his project, and wrote a custom function which seems to work quite well.
+Apparently [thorsteinssonh](https://python.hotexamples.com/examples/pyorbital.orbital/Orbital/-/python-orbital-class-examples.html#0xa7b6b686779f5f321573714f47731cb8cbe2273eb24d4cac932577d2f097d93c-12,,109,) has the same problem in his project, and wrote a custom function which seems to work quite well.

+I guess I could either fix the repo, or just fucking move on.